Apple Peanut Butter Latkes

 I was raised Catholic so my Jewish husband and mother-in-law coached me through the latke making process.
 After eating three latkes without saying anything, Joe looked at me with a big smile and said, “Oh yea, honey.
 These are latkes.”
-We like them best with a dollop of sour cream because the slight sourness brings out the sweetness in the apples and peanut butter.
+We like them best with a dollop of sour cream because the slight sourness brings out the sweetness in the apples and Peanut Butter & Co.
+Old Fashioned Smooth.

 2 large eggs

 1/4 cup plus 2 tbsp. buckwheat flour

 1/2 tsp. cinnamon

 a pinch of kosher salt